naveen17112001/Fetching-Weather-Info/README.md

-# SHAPEAI Python and cybersecurity BOOTCAMP
+# SHAPEAI Python and Cybersecurity BOOTCAMP
 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
 </b>.
 The instructor during the session was Mr. Harsh Akshit (Student Lead at Google).
 I got to